huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 ### Applications in autonomous driving

-Autonomous or self driving cars are quite trending nowadays.
+Autonomous or self-driving cars are pretty trending nowadays.
 It is also a big step towards driverless commute where the machine is itself able to perform the task.
-The vehicle without any driver can be backed by a machine learning model.
+A machine learning model can back the vehicle without any driver.

 In self-driving cars, there are various problems to consider, such as speed limits or drivable zones.
 The collection of these variety of situations is tough problem to solve.